Gautamsiue/Web-Content-Downloader/README.md

 ### Contributing
-If you have suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.
-Contributions are welcome!
+Feel free to open an issue or create a pull request if you have suggestions, improvements, or bug fixes.
+Contributions are  more than welcome!

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details